-This datapoint measures the percent of long-term residents who required additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and continence.
-Some experts argue this is a measure of a resident's well-being.
+This datapoint measures the percent of long-term stay patients that required more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.

 Ability to Keep Residents Mobile

-This is a measure of the number of times residents are hospitalized per thousand days of patient care.
-Keeping residents out of the hospital is important to maintaining the physical health of nursing home patients.
+This metric measures the number of times residents are hospitalized per thousand days of patient care.
+Staying out of the hospital is important to the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations

-This indicates the number of rehospitalizations per 1,000 days of short-term patient care.
-There is a correlation between keeping patients out of the hospital and a nursing homes short-term rehabilitation performance.
+This tells you the number of rehospitalizations per 1,000 days of short-term care.
+There is a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits